Is Ireland expensive? How much will a trip to Ireland cost?

 If you have a little more to spend than that of a typical budget backpacker, then consider staying in a B&B or guesthouse.
 These are ubiquitous throughout Ireland and can be a great option if you’re travelling on a mid-range budget.
 These can average around €100-150 per night, depending on the season and the location.

-We booked a couple of good-value rooms through Booking.com including The Stop B&B in Galway and Island View B&B in Roundstone.
+We booked a couple of good-value rooms through Booking.com including The Stop B&B in Galway and Errisbeg House in Roundstone.

 You can expect your average price for renting a car in Ireland to be around €30-40 per day, so around €15-20 per person per day if splitting costs between two.

 There are a few other costs you need to consider when renting a car in Ireland.
-First off, as with many places in the world, it can be significantly cheaper if hire a manual transmission than an automatic.
-So, if you can drive stick, it will definitely save you a few euros along the way.
+First off, as with many places in the world, it can be significantly cheaper to hire a manual transmission than an automatic.

-Well, if you’re travelling on a super tight budget and staying in a hostel or Airbnb with self-catering facilities, one of the easiest ways to cut back on your Ireland vacation cost is to cook for yourself.
+However, if you’re travelling on a super tight budget and staying somewhere with self-catering facilities, one of the easiest ways to cut back on your daily costs is to cook for yourself.

 Irish grocery prices are affordable and on par with those that you might find elsewhere in Western Europe, the UK, etc. In this case, you can probably get by on around €15-20 per person per day on food.